 - In the Notes section, click the creation date to open a new note, or click New to add a new note.

-- In the FAQ Search dialog box, search for the FAQ.
+- In the window, locate the targeted FAQ.

 A link to the FAQ is added to the note.